Timber Frame Houses

 STEP 1: Architect prepares detailed plans.

-Once you have obtained a building plot with the necessary permissions, an Architect is essential for designing a dwelling to your specific requirements.
-The timber frame manufacturer uses these plans to develop drawings in conjunction with Certified Engineers regulations.
-Kilbroney Timberframe will then provide the client with a copy of the substructure/base plan which should be forwarded to your building contractor.
+An Architect is essential for designing a dwelling to your specific requirements.
+We use these plans to develop drawings in conjunction with Certified Engineers regulations, then we provide the client with a copy of the substructure/base plan which should be forwarded to your building contractor.

 STEP 2: Construction of substructure.